Donald Trump ‘decertifies’ Iran; US foreign policy becomes irrational

 In other words the US was pushed into the JCPOA somewhat against its will at the insistence of its European allies, who were considering lifting sanctions on Iran unilaterally if the US rejected the deal which was on offer.
 The US submitted to their demands because it feared that the alternative – threatening economic war on its European allies by imposing sanctions on them – would have hastened the ending of the reserve currency status of the US dollar.

-It is rare to say the least for US officials to so much as contemplate in public the possibility of the US dollar losing its reserve currency status.
+It is rare to say the least for US officials to contemplate in public the possibility of the US dollar losing its reserve currency status.
 The fact that in August 2015 Secretary of State Kerry actually did so shows the pressure that the US was under.

 In other words far from the Iranian ‘regime’ being on the brink of collapse, in 2015 it was the sanctions regime imposed on Iran which was about to collapse, which was why the US grudgingly agreed to the deal.

-Many people including my colleague Adam Garrie have pointed to the absurdity of the third of the statements Donald Trump made in his speech, which seemed totally bizarre to me.
+Many people including my colleague Adam Garrie have pointed to the absurdity of the third of the statements Donald Trump made in his speech – the one about Iran’s alleged support for terrorism – which seemed bizarre to me.
 I need therefore say little about it.

 The regime remains the world’s leading state sponsor of terrorism, and provides assistance to al Qaeda, the Taliban, Hezbollah, Hamas, and other terrorist networks.